AtomGraph/Core-PHP/README.md

     Note: we also strongly recommend Maven directory structure, as it will be easier to share reusable resources with the Java version in the future.
 More on Maven Standard Directory Layout: http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html

-2. Create some Resource class that imports and extends Graphity\Resource, for example:
+2. Create some resource class that imports and extends `Graphity\Resource`, for example:

         namespace My;